mohanadarafe/pd-reproducibility/README.md

 conda activate reproducibility
 ```

-Once you have your environment setup, you can run the preprocess pipeline using:
+Once you have your environment setup, you can run the machine learning pipeline using:

 ```
+cd ml
-python preprocess.py
+python run.py
 ```

 **Warning: this operation could take weeks to run if running on a single computer!**